Doctor-Coomer/TeamFortress2-Linux-Internal/README.md

 # What is this?
-This is a program that is compiled into a Shared Object, and is used to give Extra Sensory Perception, automatic aiming, and automate player movement, in the game "Team Fortress 2".
+This is a program that is compiled into a [Shared Object](https://en.wikipedia.org/wiki/Shared_library), and is used to give Extrasensory Perception, automate gameplay, and overall enhance the game through removing restrictions and adding extra features, for "Team Fortress 2".
 In a nutshell, this is a hack/cheat.

-Development is intermittent, as there is currently only one person with push and merge rights at this time.
+Development is intermittent, as there is currently only one person (me) with push and merge rights (a Project Maintainer) at this time.
 Please read the [I want to contribute!](#-i-want-to-contribute!) section for more detail.

-Also, this project started as an unfaithful port of [this internal hack](https://github.com/faluthe/tf_c) to C++.
+Also, this project started as an unfaithful port of [this internal hack](https://github.com/faluthe/tf_c) to C++, but has far surpassed the goal of "just a port".

 # How does this work?
-It internally (as a program that is injected inside tf2's process) reads and writes memory.
+It internally (as a program that is injected inside TF2's process) reads and writes memory to the game.
 A notable feature of it's functionality is using exposed symbols of other Shared Objects used by the game to run the game's own code against itself.
 The hack accomplishes this via interfaces of the game's own classes.

+For more information about Source Engine interfaces and structures, there is the [Source SDK 2013 Multiplayer](https://github.com/ValveSoftware/source-sdk-2013) from Valve Software.

+There are also many more hacks this program does to achieve functionality outside of what the Source SDK intended.

 # How to compile
 ### Cloning Repository